-A principal channel of communication among the student body, faculty and administration, the Student Bar Association (SBA) seeks to establish a firm bond among the classes of the law school, between students and the faculty, and to broaden the relationship between law students, the legal profession and the community-at-large.
+A principal channel of communication among the student body, faculty and administration, the Student Bar Association (SBA) seeks to establish a firm bond among the classes of the Law School, between students and the faculty, and to broaden the relationship between the law student, the legal profession, and the community-at-large.
 The SBA is directed by an executive council of elected student representatives that allocate funding—provided by student activity fees—for most student organizations and events.

-A chapter of the National Lawyers Guild, an organization of about 10,000 lawyers committed to social and political change, the Student Lawyers Guild sponsors speakers and events to educate the law school community on using the law to serve the public interest and achieve social good.
+The Student Lawyers Guild is a chapter of the National Lawyers Guild, an organization of about 10,000 lawyers committed to social and political change.
+The Student Lawyers Guild sponsors speakers and events to educate the law school community on using the law to serve the public interest and achieve social good.

-Albany Law Women’s Club (Lady Misdemeanors) is a dynamic joint venture between Albany Law School, Albany Law Alumni, Albany College of Pharmacy and Health Sciences and Albany Medical College.
-Drawing on a multitude of experienced and willing participants, Albany Law Women’s Rugby offers women athletes the rare opportunity to play a passionate contact sport that involves skill and heart.
-Refounded several years ago, the Misdemeanors have built a strong foundation of players who dedicate themselves to the principles of rugby, both on and off the field.
+Albany Law Women’s Club (Lady Misdemeanors) is a dynamic joint venture between Albany Law School, Albany Law Alumni, Albany College of Pharmacy, and Albany Medical College.
+Drawing on a multitude of experienced and willing participants, Albany Law Women’s Rugby offers women athletes, the rare opportunity to play a passionate contact sport that involves skill and heart.
+Re-founded three years ago, the Misdemeanors have built a strong foundation of players who dedicate themselves to the principles of rugby, both on and off the field.
 The game of rugby is much like American football, soccer, lacrosse and hockey, all rolled into one.
 NO EXPERIENCE is ever necessary—just a willingness to meet new people and work as a team player.
 All are welcome.